top of page

 • Please submit your manuscript in a .doc, .docx, or PDF format.

-• We read submissions blindly, so please do not include your name, email, or any identifying characteristics on the manuscript itself.
+• We read submissions blind, so please do not include your name, email, or any identifying characteristics on the manuscript itself.

 • Submission fee is $25.00 USD.
 Each submitter will receive a free copy of a Driftwood Press poetry chapbook of their choosing in the mail.